Faenre/foundry-M5/README.md

 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

-This system is for playing Vampire the Masquerade 5th edition on the Foundry Virtual Tabletop System.
+This system is for playing Mage: the Ascension 5th edition on the Foundry Virtual Tabletop System.

-Licensed VtM5e materials will NOT be provided (list of disciplines, clans, etc.) as this is a system provided for public use for free.
+Licensed MtA materials will NOT be provided as this is a system provided for public use for free.

 There is integration with Dice So Nice!
 To roll regular vampire dice, roll `1dv`.
 To roll Hunger dice, roll `1dh`.
 Replace the 1s with however many dice you want to roll for each type.